tsmtzs/pieceForSmartphoneOrchestra/README.md

 The software synthesizer of *Piece for Smartphone Orchestra* is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_application).
 In particular, it is a three page website.
 The homepage offers
-a brief description of the piece along with a reduction of the instrument.
+a brief description of the piece.
 Two links direct the player to the *text score* and *instrument* pages.

 The web server is developed on the [`node.js`](https://nodejs.org/en/) runtime environment